CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-URI-Class" />Class Carbon.RDF.URI.Class

-> Wrapper class for an URI string value.
+> Wrapper class for a URI string value.

 #### <a name="Carbon-RDF-URI-Class-Constructor" />Constructor